-Figure 4: Inequality trends using different inequality measures Source: Aggregated Tax Statistics from FTA
+Figure 7: Inequality trends using different inequality measures Source: Aggregated Tax Statistics (FTA)

-The bottom left graph in Figure 4 shows the three time series based on taxable income for taxed units published in the aggregated tax statistics.
+Figure 4 shows the three time series based on taxable income for taxed units published in the aggregated tax statistics.
 We used the log of the indices and indexed each series to its value of 1945/1946.
 By doing so it is not possible anymore to interpret the level of each series, but changes over time are comparable between each series.
 The series follow quite a similar pattern, but they differ in volatility.
 This suggests that the borders of the distribution are much more prone to changes.
 Following the strong changes of the Theil-index this is especially true for the upper part of the distribution.
 During the 1950s and the early 1960s higher incomes grew faster, which resulted in a Theil index above the other inequality measures.
 Further, in the 1970s and the 1990s, the Theil index drops below the other measures, suggesting a relative decline of higher incomes in these periods.

 Change over time with relative distribution